US Marine killed in parachute jump found purpose in service

 Sgt.
 Wolfgang Kyle “Wolf” Weninger, 28, was set to graduate Friday from the U.S. Army Airborne School at Ft.
 Benning, Georgia, where he went to learn how to become a paratrooper.
 On Tuesday, he was killed during a training jump.

-Hours after his death under circumstances the military has not yet detailed, two Marines in uniform pulled into the driveway of his father, Ernst Weninger, in Concord, Ohio.
+Hours after his death under circumstances the military has not yet detailed, two Marines in uniform pulled up to the home of his father, Ernst Weninger, in Concord, Ohio.

 “When I saw two uniformed Marines get out of the car, I knew instinctively that something had happened,” Ernst Weninger said.